 This technique is minimally invasive, and usually takes about one hour.
 Women choosing to have a hysteroscopic metroplasty typically return home on the same day as the procedure.

 After surgery, between fifty to eighty percent of women with a history of recurrent miscarriage will go on to have a healthy future pregnancy.
-In women who had been previously unable to get pregnant, up to twenty percent may be able to become pregnant after this procedure.
+In women who had been previously unable to get pregnant,

 A septate uterus is the most common malformation of the uterus.
 The main complication of the condition is the increased risk of miscarriage and recurrent miscarriage.